 France had been considering all kinds of measures to reduce emissions from aviation.
 For example, in September 2020 I wrote about how the country was considering adding the world’s highest aviation eco-tax, which could be 400 EUR one-way for long haul business class flights.

 Other ideas under consideration included banning flights where there are train connections of less than four hours, and even banning the construction of new airports and expansion of existing airports.

 How many routes are impacted by this?

-This new measure might sound drastic, but how many flight routes are actually potentially impacted by this legislation?
-Of the 108 pre-coronavirus domestic routes in France, this potentially impacts… five routes.
+This new measure of banning short haul domestic flights might sound drastic, but how many flight routes are actually impacted by this new rule?
+Of the 108 pre-coronavirus domestic routes in France, this impacts… five routes.
 Yep, just five.